What Office Coffee Machine Do You Need for Your Business?

 2) How Long Does It Take to Make Coffee?

-Smaller, less technologically advanced machines typically take a longer time to make coffee, while modern vending machines can deliver a hot cup of your favorite drink in less than 30 seconds.
+Smaller, less technologically advanced machines typically take a longer time to make coffee, while modern hot drinks vending machines can deliver a hot cup of your favourite drink in less than 30 seconds.
 If you don’t want your employees to spend a long time preparing coffee, you might want to opt for a quicker solution like a vending machine.

 3) How Easy Is It to Use the Machine?